 Why will the SOA return to an in-person FAC after the COVID-19 restrictions are lifted?

-While the new remote course components will provide quality learning for candidates, the in-person discussion of the FAC ethics case studies, and the live candidate presentations are elements of the course that were designed to work best face to face.
+While the new remote course components will provide quality learning for candidates, the in-person discussion of the FAC ethics case studies, and the live candidate presentations are elements of the course that work best face to face.

 The in-person format provides candidates with the ability to network, engage and learn from each other as well as from experienced facilitator actuaries about ethical dilemmas that they may face in the workplace.
 The in-person candidate presentations ensure a setting that closely approximates that of a work environment without the pressure that might be felt in an actual workplace.
 Candidates also have the benefit of seeing fellow candidates present and giving and receiving constructive feedback.